Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 Has anything ever gone wrong in a deal?

-No real estate transaction is without its challenges, but it’s important to find out how an agent handles them.
+No real estate transaction is without its challenges.
+It’s important to find out how an agent handles problems when they arise, and who they have to support them if things go awry.
 Ask if they have ever had a deal go wrong, and how they dealt with the situation.

 Do you have XYZ in your network?